imguolao/monaco-vue/README.md

 ## NPM Package

-If you wanna use `monaco-editor` as an NPM Package, loading `monaco-editor` files from `node_modules` and bundling them into your code, you still need to use the plugin for the packaging tool.
+If you still want to import `monaco-editor` files from `node_modules` and bundle them into your code (without using remote loading), you will need to use a bundling tool.

 ```js
 import * as monaco from "monaco-editor"